The USFK relocation out of Yongsan & the Greater Seoul Metropolitan Area and areas north of Seoul

-Brian Hamic joined the Veterans of Foreign Wars Post 10223 in February 2017 and was appointed Post Adjutant and Public Affairs Officer in May.
+Brian Hamic joined the Veterans of Foreign Wars Post 10223 in 2017 and was appointed Post Adjutant and Public Affairs Officer.

 Brian is retired from the United States Army after having served as a non-commissioned officer with the 5th Infantry Division at Fort Polk, LA; 2nd ID in Dongducheon, Korea; the U.S. Army Soldier Support Center at Ft.
 Benjamin Harrison, Indiana; Eighth Army HQ Commandant at Yongsan, Korea and finishing up with an assignment in the Special Troops Battalion at Fort Jackson, South Carolina in 1995.
 His awards include the Meritorious Service Medal, Army Commendation Medal (4), the Army Achievement Medal (3), and the Good Conduct, National Defense and Korea Defense Service Medals as well as the usual ribbons & badges.